Chile currency plunge, inflation rattle Latin America's copper king

 Chile's volatile peso (Interactive graphic)https://tmsnrt.rs/3ySKeyP

-(Report by Fabián Andrés Cambero, Additional reporting by Froilán Romero; Writing by Alexander Villegas; Editing by Aurora Ellis)
+(Report by Fabián Andrés Cambero; Additional reporting by Froilán Romero; Writing by Alexander Villegas; Editing by Aurora Ellis and Sandra Maler)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.